DCrizzle/backend/README.md

 - install [Dgraph](https://github.com/dgraph-io/dgraph#install-from-source)
 	- run `git clone git@github.com:dgraph-io/dgraph.git` in the command line
 	- run the **Install from Source** instructions in the link above

+These should be the minimum resources needed to get up and running with `backend`! :thumbsup:

 **NOTE**: the `master` branch version of Dgraph is being used to accommodate pre-release features